< Notes...

 Thanks to Claudine I learned about, yet another, Japanese phrase—and concept—embodying cultural and philosophical meaning.
 The word, mottainai, means “what a waste”, as in “don’t throw that away yet; it can still be useful.”
 I wonder how long is the list of Japanese’s concepts/philosophies, but I am in love with each I have come across with!

-claudine japan philosophy
+claudine friends japan philosophy

 23 May 2025 @ 20:35:20